 If you or your spouse have worked in a foreign country and contributed to its social security plan, you might be entitled to a disability pension from that country.
 Eligibility conditions vary from one country to another.

-Application of the agreementsThe Bureau des ententes de sécurités sociales (BESS) from Retraite Québec is responsible for the application of the agreements.
-The Bureau
+Application of Agreements The Bureau des ententes de sécurité sociale of Retraite Québec is responsible for the application of these agreements.
+Its mandate is to:

-ClienteleThe following persons may be entitled to a pension from a foreign country:
+ClienteleThe following may be entitled to a pension from a foreign country:

 The Bureau des ententes de sécurité sociale of Retraite Québec has administered these agreements since February 3, 2003.